 Apply an Account Based Marketing Strategy:

 Sometimes it is more effective to focus on proactively going after specific accounts that your team would be able to serve well, rather than to relatively respond to leads that come from your inbound content marketing efforts.
 ABM is a tactic to align the outreach efforts of your sales roles with the content development and lead engagement efforts of your marketing roles.
-Best suited when selling high ticket services to large enterprises where multiple stakeholders are influencing the purchase decision, ABM is the culmination of much of the efforts within the Build Leadership and Build Relationships phases.
+Best suited when selling high ticket services to large enterprises where multiple stakeholders are influencing the purchase decision, ABM is the culmination of much of the efforts within the Build Leadership and Build Relationships phases of the Momentum Framework.

 Form Strategic Partnerships: